Bottom bracket: ISIS Drive

 ISIS Drive, the International Splined Interface Standard, is a non-proprietary splined specification for the interface between a bicycle crankset and the bottom bracket spindle.
 It was created by King Cycle Group, Truvativ, and Race Face.
 ISIS Drive is open source and free to the public to be used as seen fit.

 Other designs

-BMX 3-Piece bottom brackets typically use a spindle either 19(.05)mm (3/4") or 22 mm in diameter.
-In some cases, these are splined and the number of splines depends on the manufacturer/model of the crankset, or in other cases, the spindle is specific to the crankset.
+BMX 3-Piece bottom brackets typically use a spindle either 19 mm or 19.05 mm (3/4″), 22 mm or 22.2 mm (7/8″), or 24 mm in diameter.
+The majority of newer or Asian parts are made to metric round numbers, and mixes of metric and non-metric (e.g. 19 mm and 19.05 mm) spindles and bearings may not be compatible, and can result in stuck parts.
+In some cases, the spindles are splined and the number of splines depends on the manufacturer/model of the crankset, or in other cases, the spindle is specific to the crankset.

 There are other designs in use that have varying degrees of popularity.
-One is Truvativ's Power Spline interface.
-It is a 12 spline spindle proprietary to Truvativ offered as a lower cost alternative to other spline designs.
+One is Truvativ's PowerSpline interface.
+It is a 12-spline spindle proprietary to Truvativ offered as a lower cost alternative to other spline designs.
 It is essentially a beefed-up square taper spindle with splines instead of tapers.

 Phil Wood uses a similar splined design to the Shimano bottom bracket.
 The difference is an 18-tooth versus a 20-tooth as per the Shimano design.

-Sizes
+Bottom bracket shell sizes

 Bottom brackets have several key size parameters: spindle length, shell width, and shell diameter.